ESMCI/cime/doc/source/users_guide/running-a-case.rst

 DICE
 -----
-DICE is discussed in detail in `Data Model's User's Guide <http://www.cesm.ucar.edu/models/cesm2.0/external-link-here>`_.
+DICE is discussed in detail in :ref:`Data Model User's Guide<data-seaice>`.

 DICE can be user-customized in three ways.